theproductiveprogrammer/tt-design/README.md

 3. Event Logs
 4. Commands: For example, "rename tag from X to Y" may be a command rather than actually updating all the data logs that contain that tag

+Suggestion: When combining logs we can have commands make retrospective changes and disappear from combined log.

 ### Interpreting tags
 Having logs of various types brings up an interesting property of this